 - Kids – A smaller version of the GP saddle that has a smaller seat and a more pronounced pommel and cantle area to help a child sit properly on the saddle.
 Some kids saddles even have a handle that a child can use to help keep themselves balanced.

-Very different to English discipline saddles, Western saddles are designed to enable the rider sit low in the saddle with their legs in a more relaxed position.
+Very different from English discipline saddles, Western saddles are designed to enable the rider to sit low in the saddle with their legs in a more relaxed position.
 They have a horn on the pommel which the rider can use to help keep balance during fast turns.

 - Pleasure – Sometimes called a trail saddle, these are the Western equivalent of the English general purpose saddle.

 - Ranch – As you’d expect ranch saddles are working saddles designed for long hours working cattle.
 They’re built for comfort and have a deep seat, high cantle and double cinch.

 - Roping – Giving a comfortable seat but still allowing for plenty of movement, roping saddles are designed for roping events rather than as a working saddle.
 Part of a roping event is to tie a cow to the horn so these saddles have an extremely tough tree and secure horn.
 The seat is often made out of suede to prevent the rider sliding about.